 In 2008, as we celebrated 25 years of the Vocationist Fathers at St. Nicholas, Fr.
 Armando created many groups to celebrate the charisma of Fr.
 Justin Russolillo.
 There were the Friends of Fr.
 Justin, the Prayer Group Fr.
 Justin, and the Vocationist Missions Cooperators.
 He supported the Holy Rosary by Brazilian men, the Youth Group, the Passion Play and many other activities in the parish.

 Fr.
 Armando was the Pastor of St. Nicholas from 2003 to 2011.
-On January 1, 2012, he was transferred to the new Vocationist community of Brooklyn, NY to be in charge of the Shrine of Our Lady of Solace.
+On January 1, 2012, he was transferred to the new Vocationist community of Brooklyn, NY to oversee the Shrine of Our Lady of Solace.
 He had become a dear friend to all parishioners.
 St. Nicholas was his first parish, and they say the first one is loved the most and never forgotten.
-Even though it was a considerate distance, Fr.
+Even though it was a considerable distance, Fr.
 Armando remained a regular visitor to our parish.

 St. Nicholas started the year 2012 with the installation of a yet a new Pastor: Fr.
 Jose Jeremy Soldevilla, S.D.V., a charismatic Filipino priest who had served many years in the Vocationist province of Italy, prior to his arrival in the US.
 He gained the admiration of our parishioners from the beginning with his cheerful personality.